The Ultimate Guide to Real Estate Photo Editing for Beginners

 - The right DSLR Camera – Your main investment will be a good camera.
 This is where every other thing you need to buy will revolve around and surely as you go along you will realize that accessories will matter.

-- A tripod – While stability might not be your hands’ best assets for now, consider investing in a tripod to capture steady photos.
+- A tripod – While stability might not be your hands’ best assets for now, consider investing in a high-quality tripod to capture steady photos.
 You can always train your hands to be strong enough to withstand trembles.

 - An extra battery – As a beginner the learning curve will definitely be steeper, and photo shoots may take longer as you continue to build your skills and confidence.
 Having said this, your camera will likely be running longer than the battery life and an extra battery will definitely save you from abruptly ending your shoot.